rabmach/debolaD/README.md

 | `cpf` | Clean, purge, and fix broken packages |

 See [MadCarter's](https://madcarters.com/config.html) for more handy aliases and keybinds, etc.
+Or just fire-up the terminal with win+t and type: aliases and geany will open to the file.

 ## Project Structure